gnosis/dx-docs/source/add-token-pair.md

 # Add a token pair
 The DutchX is an open protocol, and as such, anybody can add a token pair to trade.

+**IMPORTANT NOTE** Make sure the token you are adding is in fact an ERC20 token - the protocol does not double check.
+Only ERC20 tokens are tradable!

 There are several ways to add a token pair to the DutchX.
 All of them end up using the `addTokenPair` function in the [**DutchExchange.sol**](https://github.com/gnosis/dx-contracts/blob/master/contracts/DutchExchange.sol)